-Biodiversity exposure and assessment $\odot$
+Biodiversity exposure and assessment ⊙

-COPEC ASSESSMENT OF SITES USED FOR ACTIVITIES OPERATIONAL TO IDENTIFY SITES WITH SIGNIFICANT IMPACTS ON BIODIVERSITY NUMBER OF SITES AREA (HECTARES) NUME $\rightarrow$ a) Total What is the total number and total area of your own operating sites?
-Not available 1,142.5 ha →1 PVA Coronel Bay →1 PVA Coquimbo $\rightarrow$ b) Evaluation Have you conducted biodiversity impact assessments for your own operational sites?
-Not available 1,142.5 ha Yes, semi-annual surve Coronel and biannual s which community and evaluated in the coasta $\rightarrow$ c) Exposure Of the sites assessed, how many sites have significant impact in biodiversity or are close to critical biodiversity and what is the total area of these sites?
-No information No information No critical biodiversity sessed at the sites ana $\rightarrow$ d) Management plans Of those sites that have a significant impact on biodiversity, or are close to critical biodiversity, how many sites have a biodiversity management plan and what is the total area of these sites?
-Not available Not available Not applicable
+COF PEC NUTRISCO ASSESSMENT OF SITES USED FOR ACTIVITIES OPERATIONAL TO IDENTIFY SITES WITH SIGNIFICANT IMPACTS ON BIODIVERSITY NUMBER OF SITES AREA (HECTARES) NUMBER OF SITES AREA (HECTARES) → a) Total What is the total number and total area of your own operating sites?
+Not available 1.142,5 ha →1 PVA Coronel Bay →1 PVA Coquimbo No information → b) Evaluation Have you conducted biodiversity impact assessments for your own operational sites?
+Not available 1.142,5 ha Yes, semi-annual surveys are carried out in Coronel and biannual surveys in Coquimbo, in which community and population parameters are evaluated in the coastal and sublittoral benthos.
+No information → c) Exposure Of the sites assessed, how many sites have significant impact in biodiversity or are close to critical biodiversity and what is the total area of these sites?
+No information No information No critical biodiversity is assessed at the sites analyzed.
+No information → d) Management plans Of those sites that have a significant impact on biodiversity, or are close to critical biodiversity, how many sites have a biodiversity management plan and what is the total area of these sites?
+Not available Not available Not applicable No information